-- Article 7 Swimmers who false start are disqualified but may swim.
+- Article 7 Swimmers who false start are disqualified but are allowed to swim if they so choose.
 Times obtained under these conditions do not count for any time standards. - Article 8 Swimmers may use a towel on the starting blocks or edge/end of pool if its use doesn't disrupt or delay the meet unnecessarily.
 Towels used at the end of the pool shall be removed after the start to allow for clear view of the turns and/or finish.